sshark/thrillingbytes/Looking at A Monad Through An Example.md

   y <- add(10, x)
 } yield y
 ```
-What if we want the function to provide the error message instead.
+What if we want the function to provide the error message instead?
 We can use `Either[String, Int]`.
 ``` scala
 def div(a: Int, b: Int): Either[String, Int] =
   if (b == 0) Left("/ by zero") else Right(a / b)